giovannidipacework/Wolfenstein-Web-Game/README.md

 - HTML, CSS, JavaScript (AJAX)
 - PHP for backend logic and server-side requests
 - MySQL (or compatible SQL database) for storing user data and maps
-- Canvas API (or WebGL if applicable) for rendering
-- Apache/Nginx (assumed web server)
+- Apache (web server)

 ---